xyli432/FedLearn/README.md

 ## some example commands
 It includes code examples for two common manifolds, with detailed instructions on specific usage provided in the files spd-example.m and sphere-example.m.

+- Before conducting the experiment, first add the path: Run  and B.

 ```
 ### Sphere manifold
 % Clear all variables from the workspace and clear the command window